Healthcare Integration & Innovation

 Innovative Practice Opportunity

-The State of Maryland recently announced that it has entered into a Total Cost of Care All-Payer Model contract with the Federal Government that is designed to coordinate care for patients across both hospital and non-hospital settings, improve health outcomes, and constrain the growth of health care costs in Maryland.
+In 2018, the State of Maryland recently announced that it has entered into a Total Cost of Care All-Payer Model contract with the Federal Government that is designed to coordinate care for patients across both hospital and non-hospital settings, improve health outcomes, and constrain the growth of health care costs in Maryland.
 A key element of the model is the development of a voluntary Maryland Primary Care Program (MDPCP), designed to support the delivery of advanced primary care throughout the state to improve health outcomes, while controlling total health care spending growth.
 Importantly, MDPCP places a special emphasis on integrating behavioral health into the primary care setting.

 Implement Integrated Care